MichaelTolchinsky/Todo-App/README.md

 # Todo-App
 Full Stack Lerna monorepo react (redux-toolkit and rtk-query), nest and postgres dockerized todo app <br/>
-The main goal of this project was to learn lerna, redux-toolkit and rtk-query and practise docker
+The main goal of this project was to learn lerna, redux-toolkit and rtk-query

 ## How to run the app